-When using MBG's Secure Call Recording service, a third-party Call Recording Equipment (CRE) device registers to MBG and requests "taps" of calls in progress.
-The control connection is an SSL-encrypted TCP stream authenticated by an X.509 client certificate provided by the CRE.
-(Refer to the MBG Installation and Maintenance Guide for information on the process used to obtain and install the CRE certificate.)
+When using MBG's call recording services (Secure Call Recording or SIPREC), a third-party Call Recording Equipment (CRE) device requests "taps" of calls in progress.
+With Secure Call Recording (SRC), the control connection is an SSL-encrypted TCP stream authenticated by an X.509 client certificate provided by the CRE.
+With SIPREC, the control connection uses SIP TCP or TLS depending on CRE capabilities.